 vpFREE2 – Great Website for Video Poker Players

 To Plan Video Poker Sessions on Multipliers Days, I started at a well-respected website among video poker players. vpFREE2 provides tools to help serious video poker players extend their gaming dollar.
 The website includes a complete inventory of the best video poker at 502 casinos in the US and Canada.
-Also, vpFREE2 offers lots of useful information.
+Also, vpFREE2 offers lots of helpful information.
 In this case, I was interested in the Foxwoods Rewards Club. vpFREE2 is kept up-to-date by members constantly updating changes after visits.
 So, I felt good starting my plan with this information.

 Foxwoods Rewards – Coin In To Earn points

 According to vpFREE2, $400 coin in = 1 reward credit (0.25%) on all video poker. $200 coin in = 1 reward credit (0.5%) on Slot Machines.
-This is not completely true since full pay in the High Limit rooms earned no points at all.
+This is not completely true since full pay in the High Limit rooms earned no points.
 I knew I would be playing quarters, so the previous reward information was a good place to start.

 “Coin In” refers to the amount of money run through a machine.
-It doesn’t necessarily every time you wager.
+It doesn’t necessarily happen every time you wager.
 For example, you put a $100 bill into the machine.
 Then you bet $10 a spin.
 Over the next 10 minutes or so, you get a bunch of little wins and keep playing, but never put any more of your actual CASH into the machine.
 You then have $300 of the coin in without adding more of your bankroll.

 Figuring Out The Needed Bankroll – How To Plan Video Poker Sessions

-On a regular day playing video poker at Foxwoods, $400 coin in = 1point.
-However, earning 1 reward credit gives you 4 tier credits (also at vpFREE2).
+A regular day of playing video poker at Foxwoods earns 1point for every $400 coin-in.
+However, earning one reward credit gives you 4 tier credits.

 Players can use reward credits for dining, retail, etc. Tier credits are earned to represent your level of play and Tier Level of rewards.
 As you play with your rewards card, you earn both.

 So to reach the 70 tier points needed to level up, I would need $7000 coin in.
 So the math would be: